roman-milk/roman-milk.github.io/what-you-wish-for.md

  Ellie was horrified.
 She was now all alone and naked, locked in a room God knows where, in a city far from home.
 She could only hope Tom would return quickly and she could go home.

  She saw a table and water jug, a bed and a toilet.
 Ellie lay on the bed and wept.
-Report_Story #1